Forms & Applications

 Upon payment, boat owners will receive a decal to be affixed to the boat.
 Boat owners should insure that boats are securely attached with a lock to the boat racks as the Village does not assume any liability in renting the boat spaces.

-Lions Bay dog licenses are required for all dogs over the age of 6 months with a limit of 2 dogs permitted per home.
+Lions Bay dog licenses are required, by Animal Control Bylaw No. 461, 2014, for all dogs over the age of 6 months with a limit of 3 dogs permitted per home.
 Dog licenses are available from the Village Office.
 License fees are $30 for spayed or neutered dogs and $60 for un-spayed or un-neutered dogs.
 The license fee is due January 1st of each year and is valid for that calendar year.
 After March 30th, the fees increase to $60 for spayed or neutered dogs and $90 for un-spayed or un-neutered dogs.

 Dogs must be under the owner's direct control and leashed at all times while on public land.
 This bylaw is enforced to protect residents and dogs.
 Kelvin Grove Beach Park, Marjory Meadows and the trail from Soundview to Bayview Road have been designated as off-leash areas.